 Research paper prepared for a First Nation that discusses recent international developments that grant legal personality and related rights to natural features, including water bodies, related natural features, and sacred water beings.

 In March, UNESCO’s World Heritage Committee responded to a petition that ELC students worked on for the Mikisew Cree First Nation.
 The December 2014 petition argued that the Alberta tar sands and Site C dam endanger the World Heritage Site at >

 The federal government is currently reviewing several environmental laws, regulations and processes.
 On Dec 15, the ELC filed a report in the environmental assessment process on behalf of Nature Canada calling on government to include regional strategic environmental assessment (RSEA) >

 The Paris Climate Agreement ensures that 2015 will be remembered as a landmark year for Canadianenvironmental and energy law.
 Whether 2015 will also be a turning point is more difficult to say.
 The agreement is certainly an historic achievement in >

 March 25, 2015 Victoria, BC – Canada’s laws for charities are in need of urgent reform.
 A new ELC report released today calls for sweeping modernization of Canadian charitable law in line with other jurisdictions such as the U.S., Australia, >

 ELC report, prepared for DeSmog Canada, calling for sweeping modernization of Canadian charitable law.
 Current rules in Canada around “political activities” are ambiguous and confusing, and the penalties for breaking the rules are too harsh.
 Click here for more information.

-September 30, 2013 The ELC is pleased to announce the publication of the second edition of Canada’s leading environmental law text book written by ELC Executive Director Chris Tollefson and co-author Professor Meinhard Doelle.
-This text is used as the >
+September 30, 2013 The ELC is pleased to announce the publication of the second edition of Canada’s leading environmental law text book written by former ELC Executive Director Chris Tollefson and co-author Professor Meinhard Doelle.
+This text is used as >